jefmud/minimus/README.md

 ## Support for Jinja2 templates

-Minimus also supports Jinja2 templates, much like flask.
-If we had a template file like this
+Minimus also supports Jinja2 templates, much like Flask.
+It was designed in a similar fashion to support keyword arguments like `name`.

+If we had a template file like this...

 ```html
 <!DOCTYPE html>